Learn more about the dangers of sun poisoning

 • Antifungal treatments: griseofulvin.

-If you have mild sunburn or sun poisoning, there are a few home remedies that will lessen the pain:
+If you have mild sunburn or sun poisoning, a few home remedies can help lessen the pain:

 • Hydrate and take ibuprofen to manage the pain.

-• Use cool (not cold) water when bathing and avoid scented items like lotions, bath salts, oils, and perfumes because they may react negatively with the burnt skin.
+• Use cool (not cold) water when bathing.
+Avoid scented items like lotions, bath salts, oils, and perfumes because they may react negatively with the burnt skin.

 Treating sun poisoning rash is very similar: